cedar-c/aos-chat-q3/README.md

 `Say("msg")`

-you alse can send msg by discord, it will be forward to "Getting-Started" room.
+you also can send msg by discord, it will be forward to "Getting-Started" room.

+If you don't want to see your messages in discord, you can set `transSelf` to `false` in `index.js`.